hongluzhou/dhypr/README.md

 This is an official implementation of the CIKM 2022 paper [D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning](https://arxiv.org/abs/2112.11734).
 In this repository, we provide the PyTorch code for training and evaluation as described in the paper.
 The proposed model **Digraph Hyperbolic Networks** (D-HYPR) considers the unique node neighborhoods in digraphs with multi-scale neighborhood collaboration in hyperbolic space.
 D-HYPR respects asymmetric relationships of node-pairs, which is guided by sociopsychology-inspired regularizers.

 D-HYPR outperforms SOTA on multiple downstream tasks including node classification, link presence prediction, and link property prediction.
-Particuarly, D-HYPR generates meaningful embeddings in very low dimensionalities.
+Particularly, D-HYPR generates meaningful embeddings in very low dimensionalities.

 If you find our repo useful in your research, please use the following BibTeX entry for citation.